-For details on the command that adjusts time-out temporarily, refer to the Reference Guide.
+For details on the command that temporarily adjusts the time-out, see Chapter 3, "ExpressCluster command reference" in the Reference Guide.

 Backing up while ExpressCluster is inactive

 To back up the file system while the ExpressCluster daemon is inactive, follow the procedures below.